-Black Elderberry Syrup is a medicine cabinet staple for many, especially in the colder months.
+Black Elderberry Syrup is a wellness routine must for many, especially in the colder months.
 But did you know you can also use it in the kitchen?
-Here are three recipes that deliver an immune boost along with the distinctive tart, yet sweet flavor of Black Elderberry Syrup.
-To preserve the immunity-supporting properties of this delicious elixir, we've added it after cooking in all of the warm dishes.
+Here are three delicious and good-for-you recipes featuring the seasonal staple.
+They pack a flavor punch thanks to the berries' sweetness and tartness and can help you stay feeling well to boot.* To preserve the syrup's immune-supporting properties, we've added it after cooking in all of the warm dishes.*

 Peanut Butter and Jelly Energy Balls

 Makes 16 balls